What is CBD Oil?

 CBD, or cannabidiol, is one of many compounds found in the cannabis plant.
 Most CBD can be found in a strain of the cannabis sativa plant, commonly known as hemp.
 You’ve probably heard of the THC compound (commonly associated with marijuana), which is also found in the cannabis sativa plant.
 This is the most commonly known cannabis compound, and the one that produces a mind-altering “high” when broken down by heat, such as by smoking it or cooking it into food.

-Unlike THC, CBD does not produce a high, and has several potential benefits, including providing relief from pain, sleeplessness, and anxiety, and even helping with skin problems.
+Unlike THC, CBD does not produce a high, and has several potential benefits, including alleviating discomfort and body aches, promoting skin health as well as a variety of other health benefits.
 Now, cannabis sativa plants that are bred for their fiber or seeds are considered hemp plants, and they usually have a rich amount of CBD with only trace amounts of THC.
 On the other hand, marijuana is the strain of cannabis sativa that is bred to have higher amounts of THC.

 CBD oil—also known as full spectrum CBD or hemp oil—is extracted from the hemp plant, and as the name implies, has high levels of CBD.
 By U.S. regulations, full spectrum CBD must contain less than 0.3% THC.